youyanggu/covid19_projections/index.md

 ## Recent Updates

-For regular updates and insights, follow us on Twitter: <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+For regular updates and insights, follow Youyang Gu on Twitter: <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * **November 23 Update:** We released detailed county-by-county estimates for every US county.
 You can view them [below](#us-counties-infections-estimates).
 You can view maps of these estimates on the new [Maps](/maps-infections) page.
 * *November 18:* We are re-launching this website with nowcasting of infections estimates in the US (what has happened/is happening).
 You can download all of our estimates [here](https://github.com/youyanggu/covid19_projections/tree/master/infection_estimates).